Summary

 prs.save('branded_presentation.pptx')

-This ensures every slide uses your approved layouts, fonts, and branding elements.
+The approach ensures that every slide uses approved layouts, fonts, and branding elements.

 Very Large Presentations

-The limitation: For decks exceeding 30-40 slides, computer use can become slow and occasionally lose context about earlier slides.
-Python-pptx scripts can also become unwieldy.
+The limitation: For decks exceeding 30–40 slides, computer use can become slow and may lose context regarding earlier slides. python-pptx scripts can also become unwieldy at scale.

-The workaround: Break large presentations into sections.
-Ask Claude to create slides 1-15, review them, then continue with slides 16-30.
-For python-pptx, use modular functions (one function per section) so the code stays maintainable.
+The workaround: Large presentations should be broken into sections.
+Claude can be asked to create slides 1–15, the result reviewed, and slides 16–30 added subsequently.
+For python-pptx, modular functions (one function per section) keep the code maintainable.

 Best Practices for AI-Generated Presentations